microsoft/msticpy/docs/source/data_acquisition/GeoIPLookups.rst

 The example shown here shows part of the ``OtherProviders`` section of msticpyconfig.yaml.
 You can specify an API key in the ``AuthKey`` setting.
-For example, ``AuthKey: abcd123456789`` or use a reference to an environment variable holding the key value, as shown in the example.
+For example, ``AuthKey: abcd123456789`` or use a reference to an environment variable holding the key value.
+The API key you need to specify in the ``AuthKey`` setting is you MaxMind License Key that can be found on the MaxMind website under Account > Services.

 The DBFolder setting specifies a folder where the downloaded Maxmind database files will be stored and referenced from.
 Thefolder path can be prefixed with "~" to specify a path relative to the current users home directory (this works cross-platform).

+.. note:: You can specify the MaxMind API key value as an environment variable as follows:

 .. code:: yaml